digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-08-Install-SonarQube-On-Ubuntu-Debian.md

 sudo curl -O https://binaries.sonarsource.com/Distribution/sonarqube/sonarqube-8.3.0.34182.zip
 ```

-Additionally, you may need to  install "zip" apt package if not available your system.
+Additionally, you may need to install the "zip" apt package if not available in your system.

 ```bash